crossbrowsertesting/selenium-webdriverio/readme.md

 The process of using WebDriverIO with other frameworks will vary slightly with each framework.
 Several frameworks are supported with the configuration tool, which can be started up with the command `./node_modules/.bin/wdio config`.
 This will give a series of prompts and create a configuration file with the information you provide.
 We'll be manually creating our configuration file for this example.

-First, you will need to install Mocha and Chai:
+First, you will need to install Mocha, the WebDriverIO/Mocha adapter, and Chai:

 `npm install -g mocha`
+`npm install wdio-mocha-framework --save-dev`
 `npm install chai`

 You'll also need to install all the modules from the basic example: